Lee Library, photo by Ian Olsson

 A portrait of Dr Lee Seng Tee hangs in the Library lobby

-The Lee Seng Tee Library was opened in 1994, a gift from Mr Lee Seng Tee of Singapore, a major benefactor of the College.
+The Lee Seng Tee Library was opened in 1994, thanks to a gift from Mr Lee Seng Tee of Singapore, a major benefactor of the College.
 It was designed by architects Brewer, Smith and Brewer, and particular objects of interest on each floor include:

 • On the ground floor foyer a scale model of the armillary sphere on the roof of the Peking Observatory